Marie-Antoinette jewels soar at 'once in a lifetime' sale: Sotheby's

 The collection had a total pre-sale estimate of US$4.5 million, but due to the historic provenance, bidding soared by phone, in the sale room and online, to reach many times that.

-The necklace with a diamond clasp fetched nearly 2.9 million, also drawing applause.
+The necklace with a diamond clasp fetched nearly US$2.9 million, also drawing applause.

 Marie Antoinette, an Austrian Archduchess who married the future King Louis XVI, secretly sent the jewels abroad in a wooden chest to her sister as they planned to escape from Paris.